h5bp/Front-end-Developer-Interview-Questions/questions/css-questions.md

 * Can you explain the difference between coding a web site to be responsive versus using a mobile-first strategy?
 * Have you ever worked with retina graphics?
 If so, when and what techniques did you use?
 * Is there any reason you'd want to use `translate()` instead of *absolute positioning*, or vice-versa?
 And why?
+* How you can center align an element, both horizontal and vertical at the same time?